 Drake Law students have opportunities to expand their classroom knowledge abroad in Cuba or France.

 In 2012, a group of Drake Law School students became the first U.S. legal group to visit Cuba to study agricultural law.
-Since then, Neil Hamilton, director of the Agricultural Law Center, has been leading Drake Law students to the country as part of a course on international agricultural development and the law.
+Since then, Neil Hamilton, emeritus director of the Agricultural Law Center, has lead Drake Law students to the country as part of a course on international agricultural development and the law.

 During the visit, students meet with Cuban agriculture and legal officials, attend lectures about the Cuban legal and agricultural systems, and visit several farms and urban gardens.

 Learn more about the Ag Law in Cuba program.